 Goal Weight vs Goal Body

-Both men and women tend to overestimate their goal weight, when compared to their goal body.
-To generalise, women tend to have goal weight around 10 stones but identify a goal body that, for their height would be around 8-9 stones.
-Similarly, men tend to select a goal body of around 12-13 stones, but often don’t want to drop below 14/15 stones.
+Both men and women tend to overestimate what their goal weight should be to get the body they want.
+To generalise, women tend to set goal weight around 9-10 stone, but identify a goal body that, for their height would be around 7.5 to 8.5 stone.
+Similarly, men tend to select a goal body of around 12-13 stone, but often don’t want to drop below 14/15 stone.

 Height & Weight

 There is big relationship between height, weight and aesthetics.
 Two people of a similar musculature and body fat (i.e. both similar in how they look in swimwear) can differ in weight by 2-3 stones.

 For example, athlete, Katarina Johnson-Thomson, is 6ft and weighs 10.7 stone.
 Compare this to Jessica Ennis-Hill who is 5ft 4″ and weighs 8.9.

 Here’s where many people go wrong when calculating their goal weight.

 - They identify a goal body of someone who’s being training for years and then base their goal weight on: